lgatto/pRolocGUI/vignettes/md_vignette.md

 input we have to change the drop-down lists in order a new plot will be displayed, accordingly to our problem we will change the second drop-down list to "Golgi" (coding for golgi apparatus).
-We proceed with the two remaining organelles as described before by changing firstly the slider to position 3 and continue addordingly to as described above.
+We proceed with the two remaining organelles as described before by changing firstly the slider to the next position and by changing the drop-down lists addordingly to the organelles we want to display.

+We can change the two lower drop-down lists if we want to see some features compared to all features which are assigned to a variable name.
+To see display results of phenoDisco we can select for the MSnSet from Christoforou 2011 "pd.markers" in the first drop-down list and "Golgi" as the organelle to look at.
+As the comparison we will choose in the third drop-down list "markers" and "Golgi" which will display the features in a transparent manner.

 #### 2.4. quantitation
 The tab **_quantitation_** displays the quantitation data for the proteins as a data table.

-In the main panel you can change the number of proteins shown per page and search both for proteins or for the quantitation data.
+In the main panel you can change the number of proteins shown per page and search both for proteins (or for the quantitation data).
 Also, you may sort the proteins by name or the quantitation data by clicking on the arrows on the top of the data table.

-In the sidebar panel the *Search* widget is placed as well as radio buttons to display all data or just selected features (see 3. *Search* widget for further details)
+In the sidebar panel the *Display selection* widget is placed as well as radio buttons to display all data or just selected features (see 3. *Display selection* widget for further details)